-LSC 403 SCLM Technologies and Information Systems (3CH): Supply chain management and logistics information systems focuses on the integration of various ERP systems like CRM, SRM, SCM and production planning modules.
-It focuses as well on the integration of new technologies such as RFID and Bid data in the supply chain.
+LSC 403 SCLM Technologies and Information Systems

+(3CH): Supply chain management and logistics information systems focuses on the integration of various ERP systems like CRM, SRM, SCM and production planning modules.
+These technologies allow collaboration and information sharing among the supply chain partners.
+It focuses as well on the integration of new technologies such as RFID and Big data in the supply chain.
+The delivery of the course is both theoretical and Experiential using ERP system modules and case studies as well as machine learning and visualization software.